Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 - Uses: Fruit is eaten fresh and as beverages.
 Leaves, seeds, tree bark and tree roots for medicinal purposes

-Besides eating a fresh, juicy slice, try the following ideas and enjoy its health benefits:
+Besides eating fresh, juicy slices of sugar apple, try the following ideas:

-- Mix it with your breakfast cereal.
+- Mix sugar apple with your breakfast cereal.
 For additional variety, add nuts and shredded coconut to the mixture.

-- Cut into small chunk then with a toothpick, dip into melted chocolate.
-Once thoroughly coated put them in the freezer for the chocolate to harden.
+- Cut into small chunks then with a toothpick, dip into melted chocolate.
+Once thoroughly coated, put them in the freezer for the chocolate to harden.
 Then serve.

 - As filling to crepes by mixing one sugar apple pulp with 1/2 cup sugar, 2 large lime juice, 1/2 teaspoon ground ginger, and 1/2 teaspoon vanilla essence.
 This is thoroughly mixed and cooks over a fire until you get a nice firm paste for the filling.
 As an option, you can add two tablespoons of brandy.